 - Overdue Parties

 Bookings are required for weekend and longer trips.
 They are generally not required for Sunday tramps.

 We may accept a booking from a non-member if they are known to the club, e.g. past member.
-There will be an extra fee for a non-member.
+There is an extra fee for non-members of an extra 25%, with a minimum of $15.
 Contact our trip bookings officer for details here.

-Details of how to book are described in the trip listing.
-Book early, as numbers are sometimes limited.
-Unless otherwise specified, bookings for trips close on the Thursday, 8 days before the trip departs.
+Unless otherwise specified, bookings for a trip closes on the Thursday, 8 days before the trip departs.
 Your booking will be confirmed when your trip fee has been received.